 Cooking from scratch is one of the best ways to reduce grocery spending.
 And pound for pound, beans are one of the most affordable staples you can keep in your pantry.

-But not everyone has cooked dry beans before, and many are intimidated by the process.
+However, not everyone knows how to cook dry beans, and many are intimidated by the process.

 Let me show you how easy it is to get the best of both worlds – cooking from scratch and including beans in your meal plans – with a step-by-step tutorial on how to cook beans!